kubernetes/ingress-nginx/docs/user-guide/monitoring.md

   --set-string controller.podAnnotations."prometheus\.io/scrape"="true" \
   --set-string controller.podAnnotations."prometheus\.io/port"="10254"
   ```
-  - If you use Prometheus operator pod annotations are not obeyed and you need to follow these instructions instead: https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx#prometheus-metrics
+  - If you use Prometheus operator, pod annotations are not obeyed and you need to follow these instructions instead: https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx#prometheus-metrics
   - You can validate that the controller is configured for metrics by looking at the values of the installed release, like this:
   ```
   helm get values ingress-controller --namespace ingress-nginx